CleverCloud/doc.clever-cloud.com/commons/admin-console/custom-domain-names.md

 <br/>

-You can point your domain name to clever cloud either with a CNAME record or with A records. **The use of a CNAME record is highly recommended.** With a CNAME record, your DNS configuration is always up-to-date.
+You can point your domain name to Clever Cloud either with a CNAME record or with A records. **The use of a CNAME record is highly recommended.** With a CNAME record, your DNS configuration is always up-to-date.
 Using A records will require you to keep the DNS configuration up-to-date manually.
-Domain names linked to clever cloud applications are monitored, so we will send you an email if your DNS configuration is obsolete or incorrect.
+Domain names linked to Clever Cloud applications are monitored, so we will send you an email if your DNS configuration is obsolete or incorrect.

 <div class="panel panel-warning">